teknopaul/libcdj/README.md

 - `libcdj` - common lib for handling messages and extracting data that is known from within the protocol
   e.g. taking a beat packet and extracting the bpm.
 - `libvdj` - common lib to create virtual CDJs that partake in a ProLink network.
-  This handle network connections, discovery, keep-alives and tracking link members in she  backline, i.e. all the known CDJs, VDJs and rekordbox instances on the network.
+  This handle network connections, discovery, keep-alives and tracking link members in the backline, i.e. all the known CDJs, VDJs and rekordbox instances on the network.

 - `vdj` - cli app that uses `libvdj`
 - `vdj-debug` - tool to dump ProLink messages